Louis-Aime/calendrical-javascript/README.md

 ## Extension of JS Objects

 ### DateExtended.js
-This module is used to make up enhancement of Intl functions.
+This module enhances calendrical functions in JavaScript
 * ExtDate object extends the Date object.
-Project dates in calendars  you define yourself.
+You can use date elements with calendars that you define yourself.
-* ExtDateTimeFormat extends the Intl.DateTimeFormat objet.
-You can customize the way dates are displayed with new options.
+* ExtDateTimeFormat extends the Intl.DateTimeFormat object.
+You can customize the way dates are displayed with new options and custom data.

 ## Calendars
-With Chronos for the calendrical computations, and ExtDate for embedding in ordinary code, define custom calendars in a few lines.
-Here are some exemples.
+With Chronos for the calendrical computations, and ExtDate for embedding in ordinary code, you can define custom calendars in a few lines.

-Expected data for calendar objects are described in Chronos.js.
-The calendar.js file gives examples.
+This file proposes examples of calendars that are missing in Unicode's tools.

 ### MilesianCalendar
-A class specifies the Milesian calendar as defined p, Louis-Aime/Milesian-calendar, a simple variant to `iso8601`.
+A class specifies the Milesian calendar as defined at www.calendriermilesien.org.

 ### JulianCalendar
 A class defines the Julian calendar.

 ### WesternCalendar
 A class defines the calendar structure of most European countries: Julian calendar period, then switching to the Gregorian calendar.
-Each instantiation specifies the switching date.
+The author specifies the switching date at instatiation.

 ### frenchRevCalendar
-The calendar using under the French revolution, with the week replaced by the decade.
-A special solar intercalation algorithm.
+The calendar used under the French revolution, with the week replaced by the decade.
+This version uses a specific solar intercalation algorithm.

 ### myEthiopic
-The Ethiopic calendar is tested here in order to better display eras.
+The Unicode built-in Ethiopic calendar is tested here in order to better display eras.

 ## Simple testing application
 The mini-site https://louis-aime.github.io/calendrical-JS/ enables you to test most facilities of this package.
 The source of this site is not provided with the package.
-The contents is given to facilitate debug.
+The contents is listed here to facilitate understanding.

 ### DateExtendTest.js
 Routines for the page.